zudello/zudello-knowledge-base/Knowledge Base/2 Managing your account/Managing notification settings.md

 2. Click **Notifications**
 3. Click the **For team** drop-down and select the team you want to configure notifications for
 6. Select the events you want to receive email notifications for
-7. Repeat steps 1-3 for each team you belong to
+7. Repeat steps 1-4for each team you belong to
 8. Click **Close**

 ## Need help?